maxzinkus/dnd-adventures/WizardTower-RoadToPhlan.md

     with no effect
 X - The players can hear somewhat muffled voices, of a few people talking - perhaps four?
     "We must levy a new tax for armor and weapons.
 Orcs and Zhents are gathering in the north."
     "Orcs?
 What evidence do you have of that?
-A scout hasn't seen an orc in months."
+No scout has seen an orc in months."
     "Well, Zhents at least, and where those untrustworthy rogues gather, lower creatures aren't far off."
     "The Cult of the Dragon, too, no less, has been growing in strength and influence.
-Whispers of a darkness, growing in strength.
     They're always up to no good, and this time it's serious."
     "You don't really think they could do it, do you?
-Summon her?"
+Summon Her?"
     "Of course not.
 They're no threat to Phlan."
     Then the voices go silent.
     This room is designed to spy on the Phlan council room.